Dina Asher-Smith: 2016-2018: Olympic debut and triple European gold

+2019-2021: World 200 m champion and Tokyo Olympics

-Asher-Smith won the silver medal in the 100 m at the 2019 IAAF World Championships in a new British record of 10.83 seconds, finishing second behind only Shelly-Ann Fraser-Pryce.
+Asher-Smith went into the 2019 IAAF World Championships in fine form, winning over 200 m at the Doha and Stockholm Diamond Leagues, and over 100 m at the Diamond League final in Brussels in a time of 10.88 s.
+She also placed second over 100 m at the Rome, Lausanne and London Diamond Leagues in times of 10.94 s, 10.91 s and 10.92 s respectively.
+At the World Championships, she won the silver medal in the 100 m at the World Championships in a new British record of 10.83 seconds, finishing second behind only Shelly-Ann Fraser-Pryce.
 She was the first female British sprinter to win, over 100 m or 200 m, an individual medal in the world championships since Kathy Cook in 1983.
 On 2 October, she became the World Champion in the 200 m, setting a personal best and new British record of 21.88 seconds.

 Going into the 2021 season, Asher-Smith was a strong medal favourite for the short sprints at the 2020 Summer Olympics in Tokyo.
 Her season was off to a promising start in May when she won the women's 100 m final at the Gateshead Diamond League against a world class field, besting athletes such as Shelly-Ann Fraser-Pryce, Blessing Okagbare, Marie-Josée Ta Lou and Sha'Carri Richardson.
-She followed this up in late June when she won the 100 m final at the 2021 British Athletics Championships in a time of 10.97 seconds.
+She followed this up in late June when she won the 100 m final at the British Championships in a time of 10.97 seconds.
 The clock had originally reported 10.71 seconds, which would have been a substantial national record, however this was corrected a few minutes later.

-She came into the Olympics having gained selection in the 100 m, 200 m and 4 x 100 m relay, however failed to qualify for the 100 m final after placing third in her semifinal in a time of 11.05 seconds, which was not enough to gain a fastest non-automatic qualifying spot.
-Subsequently, she revealed in an emotional interview that she had actually sustained a hamstring injury during the finals of the British championships, and that she would be pulling out of the 200 m.
-Nevertheless, she managed to return to contribute to the 4 x 100 m relay, aiding Great Britain in setting a new national record of 41.55 seconds in their heat, followed by a bronze medal in the final behind Jamaica and the United States.
-She later bounced back to end her 2021 campaign with season's bests of 10.87 seconds and 22.04 seconds towards the end of the Diamond League circuit, the 200 m in Brussels and 100 m at the final in Zurich.
+She came into the Olympics having gained selection in the 100 m, 200 m and 4 × 100 m relay, however failed to qualify for the 100 m final after placing third in her semi-final in a time of 11.05 seconds, which was not enough to gain a fastest non-automatic qualifying spot.
+Subsequently, she revealed in an emotional interview that she had actually sustained a hamstring injury during the finals of the British Championships, and that she would be pulling out of the 200 m.
+Nevertheless, she managed to return to contribute to the 4 × 100 m relay, aiding Great Britain in setting a new national record of 41.55 seconds in their heat, followed by a bronze medal in the final behind Jamaica and the United States.
+She later bounced back to end her 2021 campaign with a seasons best of 22.04 seconds in the 200 m at the Brussels Diamond League, also setting a seasons best of 10.87 seconds in placing second in the 100 m at the Diamond League Final in Zürich.